MitjaNemec/Kicad_action_plugins/README.md

 The purpose of this plugin is to replicate layout sections.
 The replication is based upon hierarchical sheets.
 The basic requirement for replication is that the section to be replicated is completely contained within a single hierarchical sheet, and replicated sections are just copies of the same sheet.
 Complex hierarchies are supported because as replicated sheet can contain subsheets.
 The plugin replicates footprints, zones, tracks and text.

-After the section for replication (pivot section) has been laid out (modules, tracks, text objects and zones placed) you need to:
+After the section for replication (pivot section) has been laid out (footprints, tracks, text objects and zones placed) you need to:
-1. Place the anchor modules for the sections you want to replicate.
+1. Place the anchor footprints for the sections you want to replicate.
 This defines the position and orientation of replicated sections.
 You can use [Place footprints] action plugin for this.
-2. Select the same anchor module within the pivot section.
+2. Select the same anchor footprint within the pivot section.
 3. Run the plugin.
 4. Choose which hierarchical level you wish to replicate.
 5. Select which sheets you want to replicate (default is all of them)